Agent Harness Engineering: Why Architecture Matters More Than the Model

 Organisations redesigning workflows around AI34%Deloitte 2026

-McKinsey neatly encapsulates the paradox: nearly eight out of ten companies use generative AI, but just as many report no significant impact on business success.
-The reason: most deployments remain superficial – acting as assistance tools rather than deeply integrated agents.
+McKinsey captures the paradox neatly: nearly eight in ten companies use generative AI, yet just as many report no significant impact on business performance.
+The reason is that most deployments stay shallow, used as assistance tools rather than deeply integrated agents.

 OpenAI's Governance Framework